-- Staff shall immediately notify, by telephone, Management staff following the internal chain of command and shall notify by telephone the Clinical Director. - Management staff will contact appropriate law enforcement and notify the Client Sexual Abuse Response Team appropriate to the designated region via email. - If the Clinical Director is on the premise, they will assess the resident to determine services and support needed.
-If a sexual abuse incident occurs outside of normal business hours, and the Clinical Director is not available, the Clinical Administrator will assess the resident via telephone to determine services and support needed. - Residents who request to talk with a counselor immediately will be referred to emergency mental health services (Rape Crisis Center of Medina and Summit Counties).
-Residents who request to see a mental health counselor but state their need is not immediate will be seen by the facility crisis counselor the following business day and referred for appropriate services.
+• Staff shall immediately notify, by telephone, Management staff following the internal chain of command and shall notify by telephone the Clinical Director.

+- Management staff will contact appropriate law enforcement and notify the Resident Sexual Abuse Response Team appropriate to the designated region via email. - If the Clinical staff is on the premise, they will assess the resident to determine services and support needed - If a sexual abuse incident occurs outside of normal business hours, the Clinical Director and if not available, the Clinical Administrator will assess the client via telephone to determine services and support needed.
+Clients who request to talk with a counselor immediately will be referred to emergency mental health services.
+Clients who request to see a mental health counselor but state their need is not immediate will be seen by the facility crisis counselor the following business day and referred for appropriate services.